HYROX Valencia

 Sandra Dominguezsecond, had a great race.

-He stayed with Manuela until sled pull that made a difference.
+She was next to Manuela until the sled pull that made the difference.
 Sandra (second also in Bilbao) has made the second best Spanish time in history in this slow circuit.

 Spoiler: It's not the last time I'm going to say it in this chronicle... the slow track thing hahaha.